braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/testing.md

 # Testing

-It is __extremely important__ to __always__ test your in-app messages before sending your campaigns.
-Our preview and testing capabilities offer two ways to take a look at your in-app messages.
+It is __extremely important__ to __always__ test your Content Cards before sending your campaigns.
+Our preview and testing capabilities offer two ways to take a look at your Content Cards.
 You can preview your message, to help you visualize as you compose it, as well as send a test message to a your or a specific user's device.
 We recommend you take advantage of __both__.

 ## Preview

-You can preview your in-app message as you compose it.
+You can preview your Card as you compose it.
 This should help you visualize what your final message will look like from your user's perspective.

 {% alert warning %}
 In __Preview__, the view of your message might not be identical to it's actual rendering on the user's device.
 We __always__ recommend sending a test message to a device to ensure that your media, copy, personalization, and custom attributes generate correctly.
 {% endalert %}

-### IAM Generation Preview

-Preview what your message will look like to a random user, a specific user or a customized user - the latter two are especially useful if your message contains personalization or multiple languages.
-You can also preview messages for either mobile devices or tablets to get a better idea of what users will experience.

-![In-App_Message_Preview][1]

-Braze has three generations of in-app messages available.
-You can fine-tune to which devices your messages should be sent, based on which Generation they support.

-![In-App_Messages_Generations][2]{: height="50%" width="50%"}

 ## Test